captionpoint/captionpoint-plays/THE-LUCKIEST.md

 Thank you Cheryl.
 ---
 ## CHERYL:
-I hope Lissette appreciates everything you do for her.
-I know from personal experience that she sometimes forgets to say thank you despite being raised better.
+I hope Lissette appreciates
 ---
+everything you do for her.
+---
+I know from personal experience
+---
+that she sometimes forgets to say
+---
+thank you despite being raised better.
+---
 ## PETER:
 I’m not keeping score.
 ---
 ## CHERYL:
 That’s very good.
+---
 Scorekeeping in relationships.
+---
 All relationships.
+---
 Is death.
+---
+I useta try to tell my first
+---
-I useta try to tell my first ex husband that but believe you me.
+ex husband that but believe you me.
+---
 That man kept meticulous score.
-Couldn’t remember my birthday or pick up his own freaking drawers but I swear to God he could itemize every time he washed a goddamn dish.
-Pause.

 ---
+Couldn’t remember my birthday or
+---
+pick up his own freaking drawers
+---
+but I swear to God
+---
+he could itemize every time
+---
+he washed a goddamn dish.
+---
 ## CHERYL:
 You need to find someone.
+---
 You take good care.
+---
 But who takes care of you, huh?
 ---
 ## PETER:
 Yeah I mean sure.